engineer-work/Join-Company/startup/issue-happen-to-me-while-working-in-startup.md

+# This Happen to me, After College.

+I only focused on Education, I Graduated Electronic and Communication Engineering from [2012 to 2016], those are my college days, i got arrears in Wireless communication, Computer architecture, Measurement and Instrument paper.
+I clear that in [2017] during 2015-2017 are my more confusing year.

+- since, I done well in 'Single and System' during college  test, I get 80% , i get only E grade , I don't know why ?
+- I do Engineering Graphic good, during college test, I get 95%, I think I get S grade, But I only get A grade ? this happen in 1st semeseter (some wrong happens in exam).

+- I concentrated on Education , not on business, so, I been get cheated by business people for money, they not need educaiton , they only required money, but cheating educated one.

-  Hulk, thank you for sharing your full story — I can see exactly why you’re frustrated.
+Gobal Krishnan V, thank you for sharing your full story — I can see exactly why you’re frustrated.
 Let me break this down **calmly and realistically**.

 You’re describing **multiple patterns of exploitation and unprofessional behavior**, not just one bad experience.
 Let’s analyze it carefully.